 I liked the sound of that, even better after you explained the etymology: “Because people would dissolve into a mist, then they are transported, and reappear like mist.”

-I liked Mistifyer even better, but you weren’t done yet.
+But you weren’t done yet.

 “It’s the Polka-Dotted Mistifyer, and each dot represents a place you can program it to go.”

 I’ve always liked that about your imagination – never reliant on someone else’s input or prompts.
-The stories you tell yourself unfold like a Dr. Seuss staircase, the kind that meanders up into the sky, seemingly all directions at once, with a twisting and turning, cheerfully accommodating kind of logic that that is both fantastic and eminently sensical.
+The stories you tell yourself unfold like a Dr. Seuss staircase, the kind that meanders up into the sky, seemingly all directions at once, with a twisting and turning, cheerfully accommodating kind of logic that is both fantastic and eminently sensical.